 The admissions committee identifies the top candidates based on past academic achievements, including results of transcripts, how the applicant’s goals and interests match the objectives of the program, and long-term commitment to the field of clinical investigations.
 Transcripts will identify those that are prepared to succeed in advanced level course work and completion of a master’s project that is acceptable for publication.

 There is no fee to submit the application.

 The Graduate School does not require applicants to submit GRE or MCAT scores for admission into the master’s program.

-Each course will be delivered through two to three weekly sessions for a total of 3 hours per week of direct instruction per course and an estimated 6 hours per week of out-of-class preparation per course.
+Each course will be delivered through two to three weekly sessions for approximately 3 hours per week of direct instruction per course and an estimated 6 hours per week of out-of-class preparation per course.
 Class times will be established and available to potential students in advance and will recognize other training/professional commitments that students may have (e.g., clinical duties and work hours).
 In the first year, students have 3 formal courses per week.
 In second year, elective course work is also required while most time is spent on research thesis work.

-Yes, there is a required clinical research project that will be conceived and planned in the first year of the program in collaboration with faculty mentors in your chosen area of interest.
+Yes, there is a required thesis project that will be conceived and planned in the first year of the program in collaboration with faculty mentors in your chosen area of interest.
 The second year of the program provides time for execution of the proposal with the final product being a manuscript to submit for publication.

 Please contact us if you have additional questions.